commschamp/comms_protocols_cpp_src/text/transport/id.md

 was used to specify numeric message ID when defining the `ActualMessage*` class.

-Also note that the example above uses dynamic memory allocation to allocate actual message object.
+Also note, that the example above uses dynamic memory allocation to allocate actual message object.
 This is just for idea demonstration purposes.
 The [Allocating Message Object](#allocating-message-object) section below will describe how to support "in-place" allocation.

-The types of the messages that can be received over I/O link are usually known at compile time.
+The types of the messages, that can be received over I/O link, are usually known at compile time.
 If we bundle them together in `std::tuple`, it is easy to apply already familiar meta-programming technique of iterating over the provided types and instantiate proper `ActualFactoryMethod<>` object.